waste-of-kindergarten/xpython37-v0.1/python/Doc/c-api/method.rst

    Return true if *o* is an instance method object (has type :c:data:`PyInstanceMethod_Type`).
 The parameter must not be ``NULL``.
-   This function always succeeds.

 .. c:function:: PyObject* PyInstanceMethod_New(PyObject *func)

-   Return a new instance method object, with *func* being any callable object.
-   *func* is the function that will be called when the instance method is called.
+   Return a new instance method object, with *func* being any callable object *func* is the function that will be called when the instance method is called.